yoozoom/room/readme.md

-# welcome to nova and read me
+# Welcome to nova and read me

-Run app java. goto http://127.0.0.1:9090/nova/user/getUser you can see a demo.
+Run app java.
+Goto http://127.0.0.1:9090/nova/user/getUser .
+You can see a demo.

 Good luck!